- Neighborhoods are among the most promising solutions to many of today's most challenging social and environmental concerns.

 They value energy-efficient and resource-conserving design, good architecture, and natural beauty.

-Cohousers do not necessarily have a common political or religious philosophy, nor share finances.
+Cohousers do not necessarily have a common political or religious philosophy, nor do they share finances.

 Governance - how decisions are made - is almost always by consensus.
 Consensus decision-making is both making community agreements and the process for doing so.